fabriziosposetti/iOS-Marvel/README.md

 2. After confirming your account, click on the "Get A Key" tab and accept the terms and conditions.
 You should now see your private and public key.

+3. Copy the public key and paste it into the publicKey section of the apikeys.plist file.
+Do the same for your private key.

 ## How to Build